sublimetext-io/docs.sublimetext.io/docs/reference/pc_reviewing.md

-As long as the intentions are good, the maintainer actively cooperates, and the package "plays nice" in the ecosystem, whether the package works well is their responsibility.
+As long as the intentions are good, the maintainer actively cooperates, and the package "plays nice" in the ecosystem, it is their responsibility that the package works well.

 [msg]: pc_messages.html